r00k/microconf-talk/notes.md

         - Docker for Non-Programmers
         - What I wish I'd known about Docker
         - Why Docker Sucks And What To Use Instead
-      - 2 big wins
+      - 3 big wins
         - Builds an audience who trusts you
         - Helps you learn more about your potential customer
           - What are they excited about?
           - Do you like them?
           - What are their problems?
+        - Improves your teaching
     - Get silent to see who's not listening
-    - Phase 2: build an MVP that you can get paid for
+    - Phase 2:
       - Let's say you choose to make an ebook
       - By the end of the trip, you want to be able to be paid
       - Get an Airbnb